IowaComputerGurus/github-cost-visualizer/README.md

 ## Open-Source & Free to Use

-[IowaComputerGurus, Inc](https://www.iowacomputergurus.com) is providing the source for this, as well as the hosting/running version that can be found on [GithubCostVisualizer.com](https://www.githubcostvisualizer.com) at not cost to users.
+[IowaComputerGurus, Inc](https://www.iowacomputergurus.com) is providing the source for this, as well as the live hosted version that can be found on [GithubCostVisualizer.com](https://www.githubcostvisualizer.com) at no cost to users.
 If you find this tool helpful, please contribute or sponsor to help us continue to drive this project forward.